SanyueHan/Degree-Project/README.md

   -v V, --v V  print variables
 ```
 #### Interactive Execute (REPL Execute)
-If the filename after MiniMATLAB.py is not specified, the interpreter will read commands from standard input,
+If the filename after MiniMATLAB.py is not specified,
-just like most interpreted programming language.
+the interpreter will execute commands from standard input.
 ```
 % python3 MiniMATLAB.py
 >> 1 & 0 | 1 == 2 < 5 + 5